Latrobe Valley is an Ideal Location for a Solar Farm

 - The site is of a reasonable size to achieve economies of scale for the project;

 - The site is in an excellent position to take full advantage of Australia’s world class solar resource;

 - The site is not in a flooding area and its geological conditions are ideal (i.e. no rock underneath the top soil);

 - The site has excellent transport access to an arterial road – Traralgon-Maffra Road – with minimal impact to local roads; and

 - High voltage electricity infrastructure is nearby and can be easily utilised for a straightforward connection to the Morwell-Maffra 66kV transmission network.

-Most of the electricity supplied to Victorian households comes from coal ﬁred power stations in the Latrobe Valley.
-However, due to well publicised environmental, health and safety concerns, there are plans to gradually shut down the operations of these ageing power stations.
+Most of the electricity supplied to Victorian households comes from fossil fuel power stations in the Latrobe Valley.
+However, with aspirations for clean, safe and cost effective generation, there are plans happening in the power sector for the transition and diversification of our energy mix.

 To cope with the potential shortfalls in energy capacity associated with these closures, and to ensure energy security for future generations, new forms of modern and cleaner energy sources are urgently needed.